DRUGS &

 Both Testosterone and stimulant use can contribute to a condition known as polycythaemia (a high concentration of red blood cells).
 This may feel like fatigue, weakness, dizziness, or shortness of breath.
 Chat with a doctor to keep an eye on any blood tests.

+There’s currently no evidence to suggest that ketamine use directly reduces the efficacy of HRT.
+We’ll keep looking and update this information if something new comes to light.
 While the interaction between Ketamine and HRT is not extensively researched, some research suggests that Oestradiol and Progesterone use may impact how we experience ketamine.
 This may involve changes to our psychological state, and potentially increased feelings of dissociation or detachment.
 Progesterone and Cyproterone Acetate can have sedative effects, so we may be particularly tired, fatigued or sleepy during or after taking ketamine.

 Feminising hormones and anti-androgens can alter the experience of stimulants generally, and this includes tobacco.
 It can result in experiencing amplified effects including excess sweating, rapid heart rate and dehydration, and this is more likely with low testosterone levels.